Are you having problems with your uPVC door handles?

 Be sure to measure in millimetres, so the measurements are more precise.

+Other causes of broken uPVC doors and jammed doors can include broken keys, rust and misalignment.
 If you’ve expended all your available options, including an attempt to replace yourself, it’s time to call in the pros.
-Give your local locksmith a call; they should be able to resolve any issues with your broken uPVC door handle.
+Give your local locksmith a call; they should be able to resolve any issues with your broken uPVC door handle and get it back to working like normal again.

 However, doors that won’t open are not always a result of a broken handle; old uPVC doors regularly experience opening problems for a variety of reasons.
 If so, it might be time for a new one altogether.
 And if you choose a uPVC door from T&K you can enjoy a 10-year guarantee, meaning you’re covered in the event of a broken handle or another hardware issue!